skipperkongen/webcoprocessor/README.md

 3. The persons browser is now a *core* in the web co-processor
 4. A core can execute javascript on behalf of other web cores (or the server), and store transient data.

+If you are thinking *botnet*, you are forgiven.
+The idea is similar, but the intent different.

 ## Demo

 The is a small demo of the web co-processor idea in the [code](./code) directory.
 To try the demo, do the following: